 Bonding with the family in these modern times is a far greater challenge now than it has ever been at any point in human history.
 At the dawn of human civilization, the family was a far more cohesive unit than it is today.
 Back then, child care wasn’t just the duty of parents, every member of the extended family was interested in the welfare of every child.
 In fact, childcare was the duty of the entire clan!

 The boundary between the nuclear family and the extended family was very vague then.
-Faced with dangers from their little known world, the primitive human family survived because they remained so strongly bonded, not just at the nuclear level, but also at the clan level.
+Faced with dangers from their little-known world, the early human family survived because they remained so strongly bonded, not just at the nuclear level, but also at the clan level.
 Family bonding was the key to their survival.

 Table of Contents

 - Go on a Picnic